 When you’re studying Japanese, it’s important to have a 休憩 (きゅうけい) — break once in a while.

 So instead of teaching you 日本語 (にほんご), we’ll go into all about it instead.

-We found some super interesting and unique facts about the language of Japan that you probably didn’t know.
+We’ve found some super interesting and unique facts about the Japanese language that you probably didn’t know.

 Check these out!

 - 1. There’s very little evidence of Japanese prehistory

 - 2. There are other countries outside of Japan where Japanese is spoken

 - 3. While many Asian languages are tonal, Japanese is not

 - 4. However, Japanese does have a pitch accent

 - 5. Japanese is one of the most fast-paced spoken languages in the world